Vlad-Shcherbina/icfpc2020-tbd/README.md

 In terms of compilation units:

- * bin compilation units can use stuff from the lib compilation of their crate
+ * bin compilation units can use stuff from the lib compilation unit of their crate
  * bin and lib compilation units in crate A can use stuff from the lib compilation unit in crate B
  * stuff defined in bin compilation units can't be used in other compilation units